ramonovski/myblog/_posts/2020-01-09-darkchoices.markdown

 ---
 layout: post
-title:  "Soundtrack for the solo"
+title:  "Soundtrack for the solo."
 date:   2020-01-09 23:00:00
 categories: music
 ---

 > Depression is for rich people, you better get your shit together and go back to work.

-A random guy says to a girl on the back table while I was eating Chilaquiles Verdes in [Fonda Dona Blanca](https://goo.gl/maps/weosQEPuDM6EKcG48) in Mexico City.
+A random guy says to a girl on the back table while I struggle to cut my wet Chilaquiles Verdes mollete in [Fonda Dona Blanca](https://goo.gl/maps/weosQEPuDM6EKcG48) in Mexico City.

 Selecting, renaming, sorting, playing, testing, uploading.